Aylen Alvarez Shows Some Serious Skin In An Itty-Bitty Leopard-Print Bikini

 The matching bikini bottoms were even skimpier than the top half of Aylen’s swim look.
 The piece covered up only what was necessary so as not to violate the social media platform’s no nudity guidelines and gave the model’s audience a complete look at her curvy hips and sculpted legs.
 Its string waistband was tied in tight knots high up on her hips, accentuating her flat midsection and hourglass physique.

 Aylen ventured outside to show off the revealing ensemble, striking a pose against a tall stone wall.
 She wore a floppy hat to shade herself from the golden ray of sunlight that peaked through but did not accessorize any further than that.
 Her long, brown hair cascaded behind her back underneath the headgear, and she wore a full face of makeup.
-The application included a glossy lip, dusting of blush, and thick coat of mascara that made her striking features pop.
+The application included a glossy lip color, dusting of blush, and thick coat of mascara that made her striking features pop.

 Unsurprisingly, the skin-baring look was a huge hit with Aylen’s millions of fans.
 The snap has been awarded over 50,000 likes after 17 hours of going live to her page and nearly 800 comments, many with compliments for her stunning display.